HTTP-APIs/http-apis.github.io/pages/GSoC-20.md

 ## 2. General Improvements in hydrus.
 ### Main Idea:
 There is always room from improvement in our flagship server, hydrus:
-- implementation of a search mechanism (use of `hydra:search` and IRITemplates, and possibly Triple Pattern Fragments)
+- Implementation of a search mechanism (use of `hydra:search` and IRITemplates, and possibly Triple Pattern Fragments)
-- updating the server according to the Hydra Spec.
+- Updating the server according to the Hydra Spec.
 A lot of changes have been made to the spec from when hydrus was first developed.
-- creation of dynamic endpoints.
+- Creation of dynamic endpoints.
 Users need to be able to define endpoints that have some functionality.
 Right now hydrus can only serve static data and users are unable to define how incoming data is processed in a hydrus server.
-- general improvements in code and optimizing the server functionality, refactoring.
+- General improvements in code and optimizing the server functionality, refactoring.
-- keep up with the development of the querying system for the agent
+- Keep up with the development of the querying system for the agent
-- creating a Youtube channel with developers walkthrough to deploying hydrus and also using the agent GUI
+- Creating a Youtube channel with developers walkthrough to deploying hydrus and also using the agent GUI, demo walk-through [here](https://www.youtube.com/watch?v=J1YO5IGaTlQ)
-- add to Youtube channel short presentations to introduce graphs Linked Data and RDF
+- Add to Youtube channel short presentations to introduce graphs Linked Data and RDF
 - Measure the performance of the current implementation and improve security aspects and test coverage.
-- **bonus**: anything suggested by students and approved by the mentors **Skills Required**:
+- **bonus**: Anything suggested by students and approved by the mentors **Skills Required**:
 - Python
 - Hydra